ligang-chn/Three.js-_Car_Driving/README.md

-three.js
+Three.js_Car_Driving
 ========
+Hi there, this is my first attempt to create an interactive 3D world using Three.js.

+#### 1 What is Three.js ?
-#### JavaScript 3D library ####
+ Three.js  —— JavaScript 3D library

-The aim of the project is to create an easy to use, lightweight, 3D library with a default WebGL renderer.
+The aim of three.js project is to create an easy to use, lightweight, 3D library with a default WebGL renderer.
 The library also provides Canvas 2D, SVG and CSS3D renderers in the examples.

 [Examples](http://threejs.org/examples/) &mdash;
 [Documentation](http://threejs.org/docs/) &mdash;